History of Fur Trade Era

 The Newhouse Oneida Community made traps in three places outside of Oneida, Sherrill, New York, Niagara Falls, Canada, and Lititz, Pennsylvania.

 Dennis Jones of Jackson, Wyoming found this #15 Newhouse bear trap while hunting on West Mountain outside of Cascade, Idaho in 1984.
 The bear trap was completely buried except for the pointed tip.
-I have blown up the pan to show the Newhouse Oneida stamp and the arm with the clamp on it.
-Dennis owns and operates Online Electronics & Computers in Jackson, Wyoming.
+The pan shows the Newhouse Oneida stamp and the arm with the clamp on it.
+Dennis owns and operates Online Electronics in Jackson, Wyoming.

 J. Russell started a factory in Greenfield, Massachusetts to produce chisels and axes in 1832.
 By September of 1834, Russell begin to produce knives.
 Using only the finest English steels available, his products quickly earned a local reputation for quality.
 Called J. Russell & Co., his first knives were simple butcher and carving knives.
 The early knives were stamped “J. Russell & Co American Cutlery.”
 As knife demand grew, Russell gradually phased out chisels and axes.